-You don’t need to head over to Iceland to witness the natural phenomena of the Aurora Borealis, which was seen as far south as Kent and Cornwall on Sunday night.
+You don’t need to head over to Iceland to witness the natural phenomena of the Aurora Borealis, which was seen as far south as Kent and Cornwall on in recent months.

 Scott caught a spectacular shot of the Aurora Borealis in the North Yorkshire seaside town of Scarborough back in October.
 In his snap, he captured the beautiful colours that are the Nothern Lights.
 He pitched up to shoot the lights taking this picture at 2:30 am.

 The stunning colours, also known as the aurora borealis, are a product of solar activity and are caused by charged particles in the solar wind interacting with molecules in the upper atmosphere of the Earth.

 Over the last few days, a strong solar flare on the Sun’s surface was directed towards Earth with charged particles reaching our atmosphere on Sunday night.